investindex/Advanced/README.md

 Note that we’re referring to XY’s _price_ and not its total return.
 An owner of the underlying receives dividends, whereas an owner of a call option does not.
 So if XY’s price increased by 10%, an investor in XY shares would’ve gained slightly more.
 Keep the lack of dividends in mind when considering possible returns of a call option.

 Let’s consider the potential downside of an option.
 Imagine that XY’s share price has fallen 16% to $42 by the expiration date.
 Because $42 is less than the strike price of $45, the option expires worthless.
 The loss would be the value of the contract we purchased: $741.
-Buying shares with the same $741 would have produced a loss of only $118.56 (minus dividends).
+Buying shares with the same $741 would have produced a loss of only $118.56 (minus reinvested dividends).

 There are more ways to lose money with options than a total loss due to OTM expiration.
 Imagine that by expiration, XY has appreciated by only 2% to $51.
 We exercise the option, buying shares at $45 and selling at $51, netting $6 per share and a total of $600.
 But wait, we _paid_ $741 for this option!
 So we actually lost $141.
 Not only that, but if we had bought $741 of shares instead, we would’ve made $14.82 from price appreciation and some more from dividends.
 The $141 + $14.82 + dividends is an [opportunity cost](https://en.wikipedia.org/wiki/Opportunity_cost): we would've profited by purchasing shares instead of an option.